Playa del Carmen, Mexico

 Chaak Tun cenote consists of 2 caves.
 The main one only has one light source – a hole on the ceiling.
 Not unlike Dzitnup or Samulak near Valladolid.
 But Chaak Tun’s main cave is much, much bigger with hidden dark corners, nooks and crannies, and mini-chambers.
 Many parts of this cave just do not get enough of the scattered natural light.

-Unlike Dzitup with its multi colored artificial lights (seriously, what were they thinking?), Chaak Tun was conservatively lighted with artificial white light – giving the whole cave a mystery, spooky, kind of feel.
+Unlike Dzitup with its neon-colored artificial lights (seriously, what were they thinking?), Chaak Tun was conservatively lit – giving the whole cave a mystery, spooky, kind of feel.
 It’s horribly bad for taking pics (as you can see) but it was great for exploring Indian Jones style.
 It’s not for those who are afraid of the dark, or those who are claustrophobics (although the main chamber is pretty big).

 When Jack and I went we were the only one there.
 Which made for a spooky swimming experience.
 As we plunged into the cold, clear water my biggest fear was the lights to go out, leaving us in near total darkness.
 All alone.
 Thinking about it was enough to give me a short panic attack.